 If you want to get pages ranking quickly, then you need to build internal links.
 These links help the search engines’ spiders to find and index new webpages as they crawl your website.
-If you want to know how to optimize internal links using Website Auditor, then here is one tip.
+If you want to know how to optimize internal links using Website Auditor by SEO Powersuite, then here is one tip.

 Yesterday, I was working on optimizing internal links.
 My first idea was to use Google Search Console (GSC) to find internal links.
 However, within a few minutes, I realized that GSC only shows a fraction of a site’s internal links.
 Plus, it’s not up to date!